kevindees/travis-ci-wordpress/README.md

 Also, note that this configuration is only setup for [composer](https://getcomposer.org/) projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
 Edit the `composer.json` to your specification and needs.

+## Travis CI Tests

+Simply use this project as your base configuration and you are ready to go.
+Otherwise, copy the files and configurations you need.

+When you push to GitHub with Travis CI integrated yout tests in the tests folder will be run as expected.

 ## Local Tests
 When doing local tests I use [Laravel Homestead](https://github.com/laravel/homestead) `vagrant box add laravel/homestead`.